aws-samples/non-profit-blockchain/ngo-rest-api/README.md

 entered when creating the Fabric network in Step 1, or can be found in the AWS Managed Blockchain Console, under your network.

-Source the file, so the exports are applied to your current Cloud9 session.
-If you exit the Cloud9 session and re-enter, you'll need to source the file again.
+Source the file, so the exports are applied to your current session.
+If you exit the SSH session and re-enter, you'll need to source the file again.

 ```
 cd ~/non-profit-blockchain/ngo-fabric
 source fabric-exports.sh
 ```

-Now generate the connection profile and check that the connection profile contains all of the endpoints and other information:
+Now generate the connection profile and check that the connection profile contains URL endpoints for the peer, orderer and CA, an 'mspid', a 'caName', and that the admin username and password match those you entered when creating the Fabric network.
+If they do not match, edit the file and update them.

 ```
 cd ~/non-profit-blockchain/ngo-rest-api/connection-profile